Snorkel Set Buying Guide – Save Money But Sacrifice Good Fit

 Buying a snorkel set can be a good idea if you are on a tight budget, instead of buying your pieces of snorkeling gear separately.
 You can buy mask, snorkel, and fins sets, with a decent bag for it, all for under $100.
 We bought our first snorkeling gear as a set from Costco many years ago.
 And looking back we see what a bargain it was.
 Just to compare, when buying quality snorkel gear individually you can easily spend $50-$100 on a mask, $40 is typical for a good snorkel, $75 is average for quality fins, and then a bag is $30 to $50.
 That all adds up to $200-250 or more.

 But, for the best fit and quality, we recommend you buy your pieces individually.
 If you are a new snorkeler, it may seem a good idea to get cheap equipment to see if you like the sport first.
 But if you get poor fitting, uncomfortable, leaky gear, you may end up disliking snorkeling because of it.

 - Save Money – As mentioned above, you could spend a lot less than buying gear separately.

 - Better Than Renting – For the cost of renting gear for a couple of days you could buy your own set, and the quality of the gear may be better.

 Cons of Buying an Inexpensive Snorkel Set

-SEAC Unica & Sprint Fins Set - The SEAC Unica Full Face Mask is one we have tried.
-SEAC is a quality Italian manufacturer, and their masks have been tested for safe CO2 levels.
-We also really like the SEAC fins.
+SEAC Unica Full Face Mask and Sprint Fins Set – The SEAC Unica Mask is one we have tried.
+SEAC is a quality Italian manufacturer, and their full face masks have been tested for safe CO2 levels.
+We also really like the SEAC open heel fins.
 They have a lot of power for their size and are compact for traveling.